nafees87n/codebox/docs/DOCS.md

 - `input <String>` - User provided input for their code

 `key` can be entered manually as any random string using Postman or cURL.
 It can also be obtained by sending a GET request to `/code`.
 This system is utilised by the client to obtain a unique identifier for the session, which can be used for future expansion of RCE's features (for example an interview tool).

+The server also makes use of `socket.io` to maintain a realtime connection with a client.
+It makes a room for a new user, and allows other users to join these rooms.

+### The Client:

+`client` is any independent service capable of sending `GET` and `POST` requests.
+However, to be able to utilise the full feature set, a proper frontend is required.
+We have developed a React app for this purpose.

+The client maintains locally the session key and the user input data, in it's localStorage. `axios` is used to communicate with the server for http actions.
+This involves obtaining a key and sending code to be executed.

+It also utilises the `socket.io` client for a realtime communication with the server.
+This is used to create a realtime room with other client instances.

 #### Significance of the key: